 Use my website search to find punch needle patterns.
 To get relevant results, type in coloring plus the subject you want, such as "coloring tulip".

 Transfer the pattern using a pencil.
 To make homemade transfer paper, color solid pencil on opposite side of your pattern to create graphite dust.
 Then flip back over to the side with your pattern, and trace the design so it becomes imprinted on the fabric in graphite dust.

 The pattern will be in reverse on the fabric, but remember that for Russian punch needle you work on the reverse side.
 The design will be in the right direction as you punch it through to appear on the other side of the fabric.

 Or you can just buy a pattern.
 If you get a kit, it will come with all of the threads, too.
 Check out this punch needle kit for making a butterfly.
-Or click here for more patterns with all sorts of designs.
+Or click here for more patterns and kits with all sorts of designs.

 Why do you love that pattern?
 Share your story, tips, and a photo of the punch needle embroidery that you made or plan to make!